 How long does it take Financial Aid to review my file?

 Please allow three weeks for verification to be completed once you have submitted all documents.
-During peak volume—March and April—processing time may be longer.
+During peak volume—November through March—processing time may be longer.
 A staff member will contact you if there is need for clarification or if additional documents are required to complete the review process.
 After verification is complete, we will create a financial aid award package for you.

 I know I am only eligible for an Unsubsidized Federal Direct loan or a Federal Direct Parent/Graduate PLUS loan.
 Do I still need to turn these documents in?